j2store/userguide/sermepa_payment_plugin.md

 First turn this on and test your integration.
 Once you are ready, contact with your Bank and once you are live, disable this.

+##### Customer Currency (optional)
+If a currency in your store is not supported by the gateway, Then the order will be converted to this currency automatically.
+Default is EURO.

+##### Customer language
+The language of the payment screen displayed to the customer (at the TPV Redsys / servired / sermepa end)

+##### Transaction Type
+The transaction type: It can be either Authorization or Pre-Authorisation.

+>IMPORTANT: Some banks will not allow pre-authorisation.
+So you have to make sure that your account can accept pre-authorisation transactions.

+##### Article ID for Thank you message:
+	You can create an article with a thank you or instructions or information to the customer and enter its ID here.
+This will be displayed to the customer when he returns to the site after making payment

 ##### Display Text on Selection
 The text entered here will be displayed when customer selects this payment method.